 With a list price around $300, the Mesa may not be the top choice for all families, but the price is close to average and parents interested in fewer chemicals coming in contact with their baby should seriously consider this innovative option.
 No matter what you are looking for, there is a chance you can find it in this stylish, popular car seat.

 Top Pick for Taxi Ease-of-Use

-The Doona is an innovative car seat that doubles as a stroller.
-This makes the Doona a standout option for parents in the city that frequent taxis and Ubers.
-With the Doona in play you can quickly install the carrier in a vehicle and be ready to stroll within seconds of reaching your destination.
+The Doona is an innovative car seat that doubles as a stroller all in one product.
+This capability makes the Doona a standout option for parents who live in the city that frequently use taxis and Uber.
+With the Doona in play, you can quickly install the carrier in a vehicle and be ready to stroll within seconds of reaching your destination.
 This product is easy to use, easy to install without the base and meets a need no other car seat can.
-While this is not the best choice for every parent and the higher price and heavier weight will be a turn off for some, it can't be beaten for urban dwellers that may otherwise skip using a car seat in a taxi or that doesn't want to lug around a compatible stroller.
-We see this as a great way to get from your loft to the taxi and back on the sidewalk at your destination with ease.

 Top Pick for Safety

 Cybex Cloud Q